 - Discuss the assessment and management of the more common symptoms experienced by palliative care patients.

 - Understand the rationale for the use of a continuous subcutaneous infusion via a syringe pump in palliative care patients.

 - Value the importance of a holistic approach to care for the patient and their family receiving palliative care.

 - Classify the early recognition signs and symptoms of palliative care emergencies and identify the management of same.

 This programme also has 14 continuing education units from An Bord Altranais agus Cnáimhseachais na hÉireann (NMBI).

-€200 which includes a Certificate of Attendance
+€400, which includes a Registration pack on arrival and a Certificate of Attendance on completion.

 For further information please contact;